Saswatm123/ThreadPool/README.md

 }
 ```

 This gives us a compilation error, since the function signature of `func` tells the compiler that there should be two arguments.
 However, we know the last one should be optional.
+Getting around this with just the information provided above is widely believed to not be possible without creating another function/lambda to get around this issue (https://stackoverflow.com/questions/76351178/when-calling-a-function-through-a-function-pointer-why-is-it-that-default-argum).
+However, I've found another way to get around this, which allows for added user simplicity, since the user doesn't have to create extra function bindings/lambdas/etc.
-In order to get around this, we have to perform a `reinterpret_cast` from the type of the function pointer we have to the type of the function pointer that leaves out the default arguments that aren't provided.
+In order to get around this, the first step is to perform a `reinterpret_cast` from the type of the function pointer we have to the type of the function pointer that leaves out the default arguments that aren't provided.
 Here is a simple example:

 ```